2025-10-01

 For decades, Europe has drawn expatriates in search of prosperity, culture and political stability.
-Yet in 2025, that seductive promise comes at a dizzying price for the globally mobile professional.
-According to Xpatulator’s latest quarterly survey—benchmarking 780 locations globally with New York City set at 100—Europe hosts a patchwork of cities with cost of living indexes that make even the world’s most exclusive enclaves blush.
+According to Xpatulator’s latest quarterly survey—benchmarking 780 locations globally with New York City set at 100, Europe hosts a wide range cost of living cities.

-Perched atop the European league table, Monaco reigns supreme with a stratospheric index of 140.6.
-This glittering tax haven, with its yachts and high-rollers, outstrips not only its continental peers but most of the world.
-Monaco’s astronomical cost is driven not just by its postage-stamp size and staggering property prices, but by the relentless pursuit of luxury: everything from groceries to services is inflated by the tastes of its super-rich denizens.
-For most, the cost is frankly absurd—this is a city-state designed for the 0.01%, not the typical expat.
+Monaco is not only the most expensive city in Europe, it is the most expensive in the world with a cost of living index of 139.9.
+Monaco’s astronomical cost is driven not just by its postage-stamp size and staggering property prices, but by the relentless pursuit of luxury: everything from groceries to services is inflated by the tastes of its super-rich residents.

 Swiss Precision, Swiss Prices

 Scandinavia’s infamous costliness is well-represented.
-Copenhagen (100.7) and Oslo (98.7) are joined by Helsinki (84.8) and Reykjavik (86.5), all underscoring the price of generous welfare states, high taxes, and isolated geographies.
+Oslo (102.3) and Copenhagen (101) are joined by Nuuk (90.3), Reykjavik (89), Helsinki (85.3), all underscoring the price of generous welfare states, high taxes, and isolated geographies.
 Denmark and Norway, in particular, layer on additional costs through VAT and “sin” taxes.
 For expats, the trade-off is obvious: exceptional public services and safety, offset by punishingly high grocery, alcohol, and transport bills.
 It is an expensive form of comfort—one you pay for in krone and kroner.

 The UK: London and the Commuter Squeeze

-London remains the UK’s costliest city for expats (98.9), just trailing Copenhagen and Oslo.
+London remains the UK’s costliest city for expats (102.1), sandwiched between Oslo and Copenhagen.
 Despite years of currency fluctuations and Brexit’s much-vaunted economic shockwaves, the capital’s housing shortage continues to keep rents and property prices elevated.
-It’s not just central London, either: Guildford (82.6), a popular commuter town in Surrey, creeps into the top 20, a telling indictment of the capital’s out-of-control sprawl and the overheated South-East property market.
+It’s not just central London, either: Guildford (85.3), a popular commuter town in Surrey, creeps into the top 20, a telling indictment of the capital’s out-of-control sprawl and the overheated South-East property market.
 Both London and Guildford epitomise the paradox of British life—world-class culture and opportunity, if you can bear the rent.

 France: A Tale of Two Cities—And More

-Saint Helier (Jersey, 92.1) and St Peter Port (Guernsey, 82.4) are small in population but massive in cost.
+Saint Helier (Jersey, 94.2) and St Peter Port (Guernsey, 84.4) are small in population but high in cost.
 As offshore financial centres, they offer tax advantages—but living there is anything but cheap.
 These micro-economies import almost everything, and space is at a premium.
-The same logic holds in Nuuk (Greenland, 89.1), where geographical isolation and supply-chain costs drive up even the simplest of goods.
+The same logic holds in Nuuk (Greenland, 90.3), where geographical isolation and supply-chain costs drive up even the simplest of goods.

-Munich (85.6) and Frankfurt (83.5) make Germany’s only appearances, reflecting both cities’ roles as economic powerhouses with high expat populations.
+Munich (86) and Frankfurt (83.9) make Germany’s only appearances, reflecting both cities’ roles as economic powerhouses with high expat populations.
 The German cities offer exceptional infrastructure and stability, but not at the eye-watering levels seen in Switzerland or Scandinavia.
-Dublin (82.4) sneaks in at 20th, its costs inflated by tech boom property speculation and a chronic undersupply of homes.

 The Expat Calculation: Is Europe Worth It?